 Based on years of deep immersion in previously classified FBI files and on extensive interviews, Bring the War Home tells the story of American paramilitarism and the birth of the alt-right.
 Kathleen Belew gives us the history of a movement that consolidated in the 1970s and 1980s around a potent sense of betrayal in the Vietnam War and made tragic headlines in Waco and Ruby Ridge and with the Oklahoma City bombing and is resurgent under President Trump.
 You can also check out this title as eAudio on Hoopla.

 Claudia Rankine recounts mounting racial aggressions in ongoing encounters in twenty-first-century daily life and in the media.
 Some of these encounters are slights, seeming slips of the tongue, and some are intentional offensives in the classroom, at the supermarket, at home, on the tennis court with Serena Williams and the soccer field with Zinedine Zidane, online, on TV – everywhere, all the time.
-This title is also available on Hoopla as eAudio and on Overdrive as an eBook.
+You can also check out this title as eBook on OverDrive/Libby or as eAudio on Hoopla.

 In this stirring and insightful analysis, activist and scholar Keeanga-Yamahtta Taylor surveys the historical and contemporary ravages of racism and persistence of structural inequality such as mass incarceration and Black unemployment.
 In this context, she argues that this new struggle against police violence holds the potential to reignite a broader push for Black liberation.
 This title is also available as an eBook and as eAudio on Hoopla, and as eAudio and eBook on Libby/Overdrive.